 Whether you bought Pro Swift, Server-Side Swift, or any of the others – they are all covered by this policy.

 It doesn't matter whether you bought your books through Gumroad or iBooks, this policy applies to you.

-Books with videos also include free updates for the videos, so you stay updated no matter how you learn.
+Books that come with videos also include free video updates, so you stay updated no matter how you learn.

 It doesn't matter when you bought your books: if you bought through Gumroad or iBooks at any time, you qualify.

 This is a big commitment for me to make, and I'm sure you want to know exactly what the inevitable terms and conditions are, so I want to do my best to be as clear and upfront as possible.

 The Swift language changes regularly – about twice a year right now.
 These changes are sometimes small (such as Swift 3.1) or sometimes large (such as Swift 3.0).
 Whenever I release to the public an updated book or video to reflect these changes, all existing buyers will get that update free.

 How fast will updates be released?

 As fast as I can!
 Emailing me doesn't make me write updates any faster.